StatisticalRethinkingJulia/StanModels.jl/README.md

 - [**DEVEL**][docs-dev-url] &mdash; *documentation of the in-development version.*

 ## Acknowledgements

-Richard Torkar has taken the lead in developing the Turing versions of the models in chapter 8 and subsequent chapters.

-The TuringLang team and #turing contributors on Slack have been extremely helpful!
-The Turing examples by Cameron Pfiffer have been a great help and followed closely in several example scripts.

 The  documentation has been generated using Literate.jl and Documenter.jl based on several ideas demonstrated by Tamas Papp in above mentioned  [DynamicHMCExamples.jl](https://tpapp.github.io/DynamicHMCExamples.jl).